gitextensions/GitExtensionsDoc/source/settings.rst

 .. settingsgroup:: Diff coloring

-  Control how diff appearance `Patch` is colored.
+  Control how diff appearance `Diff` is colored.
-  In addition to to these settings, see also diff tab.
+  In addition to these settings, see also diff tab.

-  Regardless of this setting, The Git Extensions addition that tries to highlight the core changes with a brighter color is always used.
-  Also, the setting applies only for the normal Patch appearance.
-Git-word-diff appearance as well as git-range-diff and git-grep always use Git coloring.
+  The colors for patch outputs are configured in the theme settings, setting the colors for ANSI terminal colors.
+  For instance `AnsiTerminalGreenBackNormal` sets the background color for added lines and `AnsiTerminalGreenBackBold` for the changed text.

   .. setting:: Git coloring

-    If this is not set, the Git Extensions built-in coloring engine is set.
+    If this is not set, the Git Extensions built-in coloring engine is set for patch outputs.
 (This is quite limited, just highlighting changed lines.)
+    Git-word-diff appearance as well as git-range-diff and git-grep always use Git coloring.

     If this is set, the Git coloring engine is used.
 This is more advanced and can highlight moved lines.

-    The output can be configured in Git to some extent.
-By default, Git uses named colors that Git Extensions interprets according to the theme.
+    The colors can be configured in the theme as Git uses named colors.
+(The default configuration including attributes are described in Git source `diff.c <https://github.com/git/git/blob/master/diff.c#L83>`_).
-    To use a private color theme, override the colors.
+    It is also possible to override individual Git color "slots" with some attributes like `bold`, `dim` and `reverse`.
+    See `color.diff.<slot> <https://git-scm.com/docs/git-config#Documentation/git-config.txt-colordiffltslotgt>`_ for a description of the slots.

+    The color can also be overridden to use colors not in the theme.
 Example overriding color for added text the the Git Extensions theme color:

        git config --global color.diff.new "#000000 #c8ffc8"